Chapter 19: The Tragedy at Ong Thanh 062025

 these facts because they indicate that this battle was fought

-differently than most other battles which the First Division fought in
+differently from most other battles fought by the First Division in

 1967.
 These local support troops were less disciplined in their